Heat rally again to win in OT, eliminate top-seeded Bucks

 The Heat tied the game on two occasions late in the fourth quarter before Middleton made two free throws to put Milwaukee back ahead with 27.8 seconds left.

-After calling a timeout, the Heat got the ball to Butler, whose 3-point attempt missed with 18 seconds left.
-Holiday made two free throws with 14 seconds remaining to make it a four-point game, but Vincent’s 3-pointer cut the lead to one with 8.4 seconds left.
+Holiday made two free throws with 14 seconds remaining to make it a four-point game.
+Vincent made a 3-pointer to cut the lead to one with 8.4 seconds left.

-The Bucks had the ball in the backcourt when Holiday threw an errant pass that eluded Middleton.
-Miami’s Kyle Lowry initially was called for a foul as he chased the loose ball, but the Heat successfully challenged the call and it was ruled a jump ball.

-Brook Lopez tipped the ball to Antetokounmpo, whose pass nearly went out of bounds before Middleton saved it to Holiday.
 After getting fouled with 2.1 seconds left, Holiday missed his first free throw before sinking the second to make it 118-116.

-After the Heat called timeout, Vincent stood in front of the Bucks bench and threw an inbounds pass to Butler, who was waiting under the basket to make the tying score.

-“Just get the ball to Jimmy,” Vincent said.
-“The game plan was simple: Get the ball to Buckets and let him do what he do,” Vincent said.
-“Max set a great screen, Jimmy created some space and went up and got it.”
+But Vincent’s outstanding pass to Butler helped force overtime and eventually send the Heat to the second round.

+“Everybody who got on that bus believed,” Adebayo said.
+“I felt everybody believed.
+And we did something a lot of people thought we couldn’t do.”

 TIP-INS